jonase/eastwood/README.next.md

  alt="Picture of Clint Eastwood in 'A Fistful of Dollars' (1964)" title="Clint Eastwood in 'A Fistful of Dollars' (1964)" align="right" />

+> "Now remember, things look bad and it looks like you're not gonna
+> make it, then you gotta get mean.
+I mean plumb, mad-dog mean.
+> 'Cause if you lose your head and you give up then you neither live
+> nor win.
+That's just the way it is."
+> - Josey Wales, played by Clint Eastwood in "The Outlaw Josey Wales"

 Eastwood is a Clojure [lint](http://en.wikipedia.org/wiki/Lint_%28software%29) tool that uses the [tools.analyzer](https://github.com/clojure/tools.analyzer)